graphite-project/carbonate/README.md

                         self)
   -I, --invert          Invert the sieve, match metrics that do NOT belong to
                         a node (default: False)
-  -l, --long            Filter on long address with port and cluster name
-                        (default: False)
 ```

 ### carbon-sync